jun-uen0/jun-uen0/README.md

 ## Jumpei Ueno
-DevOps Engineer with 4+ years of experience in AWS and cloud infrastructure.
+Site Reliability Engineer with 4+ years of experience in AWS and cloud infrastructure.
 Expert in CI/CD, IaC, and automation.
-Proficient in GitLab CI/CD, Docker, Terraform, Bash, and Python.
+Proficient in GitLab CI/CD, Docker, Terraform, Ansible, Bash, and Python.
 Experienced in leading infrastructure projects and cross-functional team collaboration.

 ---